 Pad See Ew sauce is made with fish sauce, oyster sauce, soy sauce and sugar which is added to soaked wide, flat, rice noodles in a stir fry.

 There are two schools of thought about rice noodles.
 Some people like the all soaking method where you soak in cold water for 30-45 minutes before draining.
 The second method is to boil them for one minute, steep for 5 minutes, then drain and rinse before adding to recipes.
 If you are in a rush then use the boil/steep and rinse because you can do that while cooking the rest of the ingredients in the wok.
 For this recipe we soaked the noodles in water until they went from translucent to white, which took about 30 minutes.

-Pad See Ew Recipe
+Variations on Pad See Ew

 - 8 ounces extra wide rice noodles